CosmoGW/CosmoGW/README.md

 📄 **License**

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3 (GPLv3).

 ---